larrys/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 mode: <daemonset|deployment>
 ```

-The following fields have also been added to the root-level to replace the depracated `agentCollector` and `standaloneCollector` settings.
+The following fields have also been added to the root-level to replace the deprecated `agentCollector` and `standaloneCollector` settings.

 ```yaml
 containerLogs: